Sustainability The first step to fresh flavor is a healthy environment

 Take a moment to smell, savor and sip.

 Pumpkin Fresh Frozen Custard Concrete Mixers™, Shakes, Malts and Flavor of the Day are a limited time only fall tradition.
 Our pumpkins are sustainably grown in the American Midwest heartland by our friends at Seneca Foods.
 Many of their 60 local farms are owned and operated by third and fourth generation family farmers.

-Mixed with real cane sugar, cinnamon, cloves and allspice, no part of the pumpkin ever goes to waste.
+Mixed with real cane sugar, cinnamon, cloves and ginger, no part of the pumpkin ever goes to waste.
 Instead, the rest is turned into renewable energy that helps power the farm, ensuring an everlasting supply of these big orange beauties.

 If you ask us, fall can’t come soon enough.